tessercat/daoistic-book/blog/glossary/content.md

-# Glossary
+# A Glossary of Heaven and Earth

-Here are some notes on the vocabulary in
+Vocabulary notes for
 <a href="https://daoistic.ca/blog/philosophy" title="Blog post">The Philosophy of Heaven and Earth</a>.

+I started looking at this passage because it contains a phrase (不遠徙) that also appears in the _Dao De Jing_, and I decided to look at the passage in detail when I realized what an incredible resource it is on the physics of Daoist moral philosophy.

 Laozi is the pinyin spelling of 老子, but it's often written Lao Tzu.
 In either case,
-it refers to the old master,
+it refers to the Old Master,
-the purported author
+the reputed author
 of one of the foundational texts of Chinese civilization, the _Dao De Jing_.
 Every passage of the _Wenzi_